2025 ASEAN U-23 Championship final: Triumphant return to Vietnam

-The U-23 Vietnam team flew from Jakarta to Hanoi on the night of 30 July, the plane was expected to arrive at Nội Bài International Airport at 22:05 local time (UTC+7); after the flight plans were announced.
+The Vietnam team were congratulated in messages by Prime Minister Phạm Minh Chính.
+They flew from Jakarta to Hanoi on the night of 30 July, the plane was expected to arrive at Nội Bài International Airport at 22:05 local time (UTC+7); after the flight plans were announced.
 Their plane flew with Vietnam Airlines, was expected to land on Ho Chi Minh City at 17:05 local time.
 The winning team arrived to Soekarno–Hatta International Airport at 13:50 local time (UTC+7).
 At 18:15, the teams arrived at Tân Sơn Nhất International Airport on Ho Chi Minh City, having 1 hour 10 minutes late from expected arrival At 23:30, the teams arrived at Hanoi on Nội Bài International Airport, having 1 hour 25 minutes late than expected arrival, ending their journey of the tournament.